Key Takeaways

 Peace of mind: A solar warranty’s single biggest benefit is the ability to relax and avoid worrying about repairs for your solar investment.
 Defective panels with solar warranty: a fix is just a phone call away.
 Costly repairs that might have brought financial hardships aren’t an issue as they’re likely covered under your solar warranty.
 A single solar panel’s average truck roll and labor claim is $595.
 With Solar Insure, $0 deductible for 30 years.

 It’s an easy fix: With a solar warranty, you need only to have one contact to address for repair, whether by phone or email.
 We work with the original installer to get your system repaired.
-IF they are not available or no longer around, we will get another service provider to take care of your system for warranty repair with $0 deductible for 30 years.
+If they are not available or no longer around, we will get another service provider to take care of your system for warranty repair with $0 deductible for 30 years.

-You don’t have to spend time researching reputable repair companies or try to contact the manufacturer to try and get a Return Material Authorization because your solar warranty has administration and friendly staff to take care of the job.
+You don’t have to spend time researching reputable repair companies or try to contact the manufacturer to try and get a Return Material Authorization (RMA) because your solar warranty has administration and friendly staff to take care of the job.
 You also don’t have to wait until business hours to start your repair: Solar Warranty claims can be submitted online or by email.
 All you have to do is call the original installer or our office and wait for your repair.

 A solar warranty is an excellent incentive for resale ability and value: If you plan to sell your home, a solar warranty can instill confidence in buyers.
 You can highlight that your solar has carried a solar warranty, so repairs have been completed on time and in a satisfactory manner, and give new homeowners peace of mind that they’ll be covered if anything goes wrong.
 With Solar Insure, all warranties are easily transferable, at no additional cost, unlimited times.